svelte-adapter-uws Svelte Themes

 on(topic, event) - subscribe to a specific event

-Filters to a single event name and returns just the data payload (no envelope):
+Filters to a single event name and wraps the payload in { data }:

 <script>